-To address these and related matters, the Directorate for Geosciences (GEO) is re-launching the IUSE: GEOPATHS program, to create and support innovative and inclusive projects to build the future geoscience workforce.
+To address these and related matters, the Directorate for Geosciences (GEO) supports the IUSE:GEOPAths program to create and support innovative and inclusive projects to build the future geoscience workforce.
 This program is one component in the National Science Foundation (NSF) Improving Undergraduate STEM Education (IUSE) initiative, which is a comprehensive, Foundation-wide effort to enhance the quality and effectiveness of the education of undergraduates in all of the STEM fields.
-The importance of the undergraduate experience for preparing both a diverse STEM workforce ready and equipped for innovation, and a STEM-literate public ready to support and benefit from the progress of science, is described in several key reports and documents (e.g., References 2, 4, 19, 20 and 25).
-The IUSE Framework promotes new and exciting approaches to using research on STEM learning and education to address challenges across undergraduate STEM education, as well as within specific disciplines.
-The framework draws upon a knowledge base accumulated from decades of research, development, and best practices across the nation in STEM undergraduate education.
-NSF expects that investments within the IUSE portfolio will integrate theories and findings from education with attention to the needs and directions of emerging science and engineering research directions.
-New knowledge about learning and implementation will be developed across all IUSE investments.
+Several key reports and documents describe the importance of the undergraduate experience as pivotal for preparing both a diverse STEM workforce that is ready and equipped for innovation, and a STEM-aware public ready to support and benefit from the progress of science [e.g., References 5, 7, 24, 25 and 26].